buildbot/buildbot/master/docs/manual/cfg-global.rst

 Using a secure hash means there is no way of knowing hostname, path and fqdn given the hash, but still there is a different hash for each master.

 You can see exactly what is sent in the master's twisted.log.
-Usage data is sent everytime the master is started.
+Usage data is sent every time the master is started.

 BuildbotNetUsageData can be configured with 4 values: